We have come to think of Japanese food as being tempura, teriyaki, and sushi but it is miso soup that the Japanese will not want to live without.

 Originally, miso soup was served as a breakfast food.

-I remember the week I had a little Japanese girl visiting who could not speak English; when I made her this soup with the addition of UDON NOODLES she was so happy and said Oishi (delicious) many times!
+I remember the week I had a little Japanese girl visiting who could not speak English; when I made her this soup with the addition of udon noodles, she was so happy and said Oishi ( 美味しい ) many times which means delicious!
+Fortunately, I understood because I had been in Japan and said Oishi at many meals.

-1. Soak Kombu, Wakame and mushrooms in 3 cups of water in a saucepan for 30 minutes.
+1. Soak Kombu, Wakame, ginger and mushrooms in 3 cups of water in a saucepan for 30 minutes.

 2. Bring to a boil.